For second year, majority of Michigan residents choose environmental safety over economic gain

 Protecting the Great Lakes

-The survey also measured public opinion about projects in Michigan and issues facing the Great Lakes, including the regulation of fertilizer use, the presence of algae blooms in the Great Lakes and the Line 5 oil pipeline in the Mackinaw Straits.
+The survey also measured public opinion about projects in Michigan and issues facing the Great Lakes, including the regulation of fertilizer use, the presence of algae blooms in the Great Lakes and the Line 5 oil pipeline in the Mackinac Straits.

 Nearly half of respondents thought the Line 5 pipeline should be removed from the Mackinaw Straits, at 46 percent.
 In addition, 35 percent thought the Line 5 pipeline should be encased in a tunnel, and only 19 percent thought the pipeline should continue to operate as is.